FOSSBilling/.github/.github/CONTRIBUTING.md

 ### Reporting Bugs

 If you find a bug in FOSSBilling, please report it.
-Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer:, and find related reports :mag_right:.
+Following these guidelines helps maintainers and the community understand your report, reproduce the behavior, and find related reports.

 #### Before Submitting a Bug Report